 Here some different scenarios for earnings capacity and actual earnings.

-- A person who had an earnings stream in the past and chooses to stay at home, work at a lower wage or work part time may not realize their past earning capacity.
+A person who had an earnings stream in the past and chooses to stay at home, work at a lower wage or work part-time may not realize their past earning capacity.
 Their past earning capacity could be considered a basis for future earning capacity, even though they might not go back to work at their prior job.
 Their past earnings would be their maximized earning capacity when based on their personal choice of not seeking alternative employment.
-Choosing not to work or not to find alterative employment does not mean their earning capacity has been reduced, it means their willingness to work has effected their earnings potential.
+Choosing not to work or not to find alternative employment does not mean their earning capacity has been reduced, it means their willingness to work has affected their earnings potential.

-When earning capacity is based on past work, earning capacity is not a good predictor of future earning capacity when their participation in the workforce was part time, not in their field of expertise, or completely interrupted due to family obligations.
-Part time work, work outside of their expertise, or a complete interruption of work for an extended period of time, results in reduced actual earnings or when completely interrupted, an obsolescence of work skills.
+When earning capacity is based on past work, earning capacity is not a good predictor of future earning capacity when their participation in the workforce was part-time, not in their field of expertise, or completely interrupted due to family obligations.
+Part-time work, work outside of their expertise, or complete interruption of work for an extended period of time, results in reduced actual earnings or when completely interrupted, obsolescence of work skills.
 Their actual earnings would represent their past earning capacity, which would have to be discounted based on the year in which the income was earned.
 However, their future earning capacity could change should they acquire additional training and an upgrade of their skills.

 As suggested at the beginning earning capacity is not simple math.
 With any questions please contact.